Water: Density

 In a lake or ocean, water at 4 C sinks to the bottom, and ice forms on the surface, floating on the liquid water.
 This ice insulates the water below, preventing it from freezing solid.
 Without this protection, most aquatic organisms residing in lakes would perish during the winter.
+In addition, this anomalous behavior is an important part of the thermohaline circulation which distributes heat around the planet's oceans.

 Magnetism

 Water is a diamagnetic material.
 Though interaction is weak, with superconducting magnets it can attain a notable interaction.